 Southern Phone Company Ltd is an unlisted public company and only Local Councils can be shareholders.
 This means all profits are returned to the community through the Local Councils.
 No individuals may own shares in the Company.View shareholders

 - Bill Hilzinger, Chairman - Previously Chairman of Integral Energy and the Superannuation Services Corporation

 - Mark Warren - Managing Director, Southern Phone Company

-- Brian Johns - Chairman of the Copyright Agency Limited.
-Director, Melbourne University Press, previously Managing Director, ABC, CEO of SBS and Publishing Director of Penguin Books
+- Brian Johns - Previously Chairman of the Copyright Agency Ltd; Managing Director, Australian Broadcasting Corporation; CEO of SBS; Publishing Director, Penguin Books

 - Rod Oxley - PSM, previously Chairman ahm (a private health insurer)